 Warwick house: Longer term therapeutic care for children and young people aged 8+ who require ongoing specialist support.
 This 4 bed home is staffed for 1:1 care which is critical for attachment building and behavioural change exist.
 A purpose-built play room encourages play, facilitates a greater understanding of beliefs and values – identified through the games and stories that unfold.
 Empathetic responding and the curiosity of staff help new choices develop.

-The therapeutic care is based upon the PACE Model.
+The therapeutic care is based upon the principles of PACE.
+Our playful, engaging approach, with high levels of empathic responding, curiosity and full acceptance allow for change, helps build felt-security and requires highly attuned carers.
 Our skilled staff look beyond presenting behaviours, address the underlying emotional needs of the children in our care which results in long term positive change.

-To facilitate learning and opportunity we also make use of “Dan Siegel’s Whole brain child” model to encourage thinking and practice new choices.
+To facilitate learning and opportunity we also make use practical, movement strategies to support the functioning of the whole brain.
+Linking up the thinking and emotional sides of the brain with the body encourages thinking and the practice of new choices.
 A multi-agency approach enables us to support vulnerable children and young people and the key staff who care for them.
 Individual psychotherapy or young people, weekly clinical staff meetings decode complex behaviour and personal supervision achieves this objective.

 The robust structure of daily life means children feel safe form the consistently applied fair boundaries.
 Practical skills are learnt and opportunities for play abound.